Edit a report

 <Tab title="W&B App">

 Enter a forward slash (`/`) in the report to display a dropdown menu.
 Select **Add panel** to add a panel.
-You can add any panel that is supported by W\&B, including a line plot, scatter plot or parallel coordinates chart.
+You can add any panel that W\&B supports, including a line plot, scatter plot, or parallel coordinates chart.

 <Frame>